Not only are these oatmeal chocolate chip lactation cookies a great snack for breastfeeding moms, they may help increase breast milk production too!

 On the other hand, I feel like I have very little to complain about.
 My newborn is about as calm as one could hope for, which is the total opposite of how Peanut was when she was a baby.
 Knock on wood.
 However, I am trying to do everything I can possibly think of to increase my milk supply.
-Which is where these Oatmeal Chocolate Chip Nursing Cookies come into play.
+Which is where these Oatmeal Chocolate Chip Lactation Cookies come into play.

-I made these nursing cookies and froze them before Baby was born, so it would be one less thing to worry about once he did arrive.
+I made these lactation cookies and froze them before Baby was born, so it would be one less thing to worry about once he did arrive.
 Now they are sitting in my freezer in a big ziploc bag, ready to meet my snacking needs after a quick thaw in the microwave.

 However, the ingredients are all safe, and if nothing else, the cookies make a good one-handed snack for those times when you're starving and can't take time to actually sit down and eat a meal with both hands (ie. when you're nursing a baby/pumping all day long).

-You shouldn't have a problem finding any of the ingredients for these cookies, except maybe the brewers yeast.
+You shouldn't have a problem finding any of the ingredients for these cookies, except maybe the brewer's yeast.
 Your regular grocery store might not carry it, but if it does, it will be in the natural foods aisle.
 Otherwise you can find it at a natural foods store or online.

 One of these cookies (if you make a batch of 3 dozen) has the right amount of calories to make it the perfect sized snack for a nursing mom, even with a glass of milk.
 So grab your cookie, make yourself a cup of nursing tea and relax - if you get the chance.

-- 2 Tbsp flax seeds coarsely ground
+- 2 Tablespoons ground flax seeds

-- 1/4 cup water
+- ¼ cup water

 - 2 cups whole wheat flour

-- 1/4 cup brewer's yeast
+- ¼ cup brewer's yeast

-- 1 Tbsp wheat germ
+- 1 Tablespoon wheat germ

-- 1 tsp baking soda
+- 1 teaspoon baking soda

-- 1/2 tsp baking powder
+- ½ teaspoon baking powder

-- 1/2 tsp salt
+- ½ teaspoon salt

-- 1/2 tsp cinnamon
+- ½ teaspoon cinnamon

 - 1 cup brown sugar

-- 1/2 cup granulated sugar
+- ½ cup granulated sugar

 - 2 large eggs lightly beaten

-- 2 tsp vanilla extract
+- 2 teaspoons vanilla extract

-- 2 1/2 cups rolled oats
+- 2 ½ cups rolled oats

 - 1 cup chocolate chips see note

-Store in an airtight container or bag at room temperature for up to 4 days or in the freezer for several weeks.
+- Store in an airtight container or bag at room temperature for up to 4 days or in the freezer for several weeks.